kuboon/passkeys-middleware/hono-middleware/README.md

 All JSON endpoints return `4xx` errors when required parameters are missing or a credential/user cannot be resolved.
-After a successful authentication the middleware stores the session in `c.get('passkey')` and includes an optional `redirectTo` value in the `/authenticate/verify` response so clients can send users back to the protected URL they originally visited.
+After a successful authentication the middleware stores the session in `c.get('passkey')` so downstream handlers can inspect the authenticated user.

 The middleware derives the relying-party origin for each request from the incoming `Origin` header (falling back to the request URL) and packages it with